K-PaaS/application-platform-guide-eng/install/service/mysql.md

 ```

 ### <div id='3.4'> 3.4.
 Sample Web App Deployment and MySQL Bind Verification
-When the service application is completed, the Sample Web App binds the generated service instance and uses the MySQL service in the App.
-*참고: When applying for service bind, you must be logged in as a user who can apply for service bind in PaaS-TA.
+When the service application is completed, the Sample Web App binds the generated service instance and uses the MySQL service in the App. *Note: When applying for service bind, you must be logged in as a user who can apply for service bind in PaaS-TA.

 - Check the manifest file.